abelcarreras/DynaPhoPy/README.md

   - In Example directory an example script is available (script_silicon.py)
   - The comments in the script makes it (hopefully) self explained.

-Input files for several materials can be found in the same example/inputs directory More information in the online manual at: http://abelcarreras.github.io/DynaPhoPy
+Input files for several materials can be found in the same example/inputs directory.
+More information in the online manual at: http://abelcarreras.github.io/DynaPhoPy

 Files and directories included in DynaPhoPy distribution